KyleHung7/programming-language/README.md

 The CKIPtagger analysis provided valuable insights into the core themes and key entities discussed in the Chinese FinTech text.
 The combination of word frequency and named entity recognition allowed for a structured understanding of the document's content, revealing the emphasis on future trends, AI, regulation, and the organizations driving these changes within the financial technology sector.
 This project demonstrates the effectiveness of using NLP tools like CKIPtagger for extracting meaningful information from specialized Chinese texts.

-## How to Run (Optional - if sharing the code)

-*(Include instructions here if you plan to share the Colab notebook or a standard Python script.
-For a Colab notebook, you might just link to it or briefly explain the steps within the Colab environment as outlined in your notebook structure.)*

 ---